-The underside of the Eva is strategically ridged, textured, and spiked and, while we found the traction quite good on groomed trails, it's not the same as the aggressive crampons of more serious models.
+The underside of the Eva is strategically ridged, textured, and spiked and, while we find the traction quite good on groomed trails, it's not the same as the aggressive crampons of more technical models.

-The springy nature of the Eva helped propel us down the trail and even want to run!
+The springy nature of the Eva will help you propel down the trail and even want to run!

 Ease of Use

 It doesn't get much easier than the simple Velcro binding system on this snowshoe.
 Slide your foot in until it hits the raised toe stopper then cinch down the sandal-like Velcro straps.
 Done and done.
 There is no fancy binding attachment on the Eva — instead of the foot pivoting separately from the shoe as on most models, the entirety of the footbed stays connected to the foam platform.
 While this means the decking collects more snow and can get weighed down, it also means that it's incredibly easy to be nimble and agile.
-Our testers have tripped and fallen over in the past when trying to back up or step over obstacles with traditional full-and-fixed-pivot bindings, but not in the Eva.
-All manner of movement was about as easy as if we were wearing sneakers.
+Our testers have tripped and fallen when trying to back up or step over obstacles with traditional full-and-fixed-pivot bindings — not so in the Eva.
+Movement is reminiscent of wearing sneakers.

 The Eva is a very simple and un-intimidating shoe to use, ideal for casual days out on the trail with friends.
 And just look at all the colors!

-While we felt secure in the bindings on the Eva, we all know the downfalls of Velcro.
+While we felt secure and comfortable in the Eva, we all know the downfalls of Velcro.
 It can easily get full of dirt and debris — or ice — and become far less sticky.
-While it is great for many things, it simply does not have the longevity as more mechanically focused systems.
+It's great for many things, but it simply does not have the longevity of more mechanically focused systems.
 If you choose to purchase this snowshoe, be mindful to take care of the Velcro and keep it clean.